-10. FIRE PROTECTION
+1 10.
+FIRE PROTECTION a.

-a.
 A fire prevention plan has been developed for this job site.
-(1926.150[a]; 151; 152; 154)
+(1926.150[a]; 151; 152; 154) b.

-b.
 Fire extinguishers are available on the job site.
 (1926.150[c])

-11. EXCAVATIONS a.
-Excavation and protection plan b.
-Adequate shoring on hand c.
-If applicable, certified shoring plan in place d.
-Competent excavation person onsite 42 ORANIES (IE UNDER EUNIEGO LLO CONTROL) 12.
-CRANES (IF UNDER FLINTCO, LLC CONTROL) .in an artism of the areas (4000 4 (40 [-1][4]) a.
-A qualified employee has been designated to conduct a daily b.
-Rigging equipment of the right type and quantity will be pro- c.
-Controls have been instituted that will prevent any crane fro electrical lines (1926.1408) m coming into contact with any energized d.
-For all type cranes, a barrier with warning signs will be provide counterweights (1926.1424) ded to protect the swing radius of the e.
-Certified operator on site f.
-Certified Rigger on site g.
-Copy of annual inspection and maintenance records on file 13.
-ANTICIPATED HAZARDS a.
-Picture taken of existing building condition b.
-Picture taken of surrounding area, i.e. streets, business build lings bouses wells pends shrubbens c.
-In remodel and add-ons, check structure for presence of asb estos 14.
-MISCELLANEOUS a.
-Drawings and Plans showing all formwork details will be avail ilable on the job site (1926.701[a][2]) b.
-Drawings and plans for scaffolding systems are on the job si te (1926.451[g]) c.
-Arrangements have been made for work site lighting for forn during the hours of darkness (1926.51[a]) n stripping in dark areas and other work d.
-Arrangements have been made for an adequate supply of dr (1926.51[c][1]) inking water (1926.51[a]) and toilet facilities 15.
-DEMOLITION b.
-Electric, water, steam, sewer and other service lines c.
-Blaster certification d.
-Sufficient signage Job Name: Job Number: Superintendent: Date: Project Manager:
+11. EXCAVATIONS

+a.
+Excavation and protection plan

+b.
+Adequate shoring on hand

+c.
+If applicable, certified shoring plan in place

+d.
+Competent excavation person onsite

+12. CRANES (IF UNDER FLINTCO, LLC CONTROL)

+a.
+A qualified employee has been designated to conduct a daily in nspection of the crane (1926 1412[a][1])

+b.
+Rigging equipment of the right type and quantity will be provided to the provided the control of the right type and quantity will be provided to the right type and type and type are right type are right type and type are right type are righ

+c.
+Controls have been instituted that will prevent any crane from electrical lines (1926.1408)

+d.
+For all type cranes, a barrier with warning signs will be provide counterweights (1926.1424) ed to protect the swing radius of the

+e.
+Certified operator on site

+f.
+Certified Rigger on site

+g.
+Copy of annual inspection and maintenance records on file

+13. ANTICIPATED HAZARDS

+a.
+Picture taken of existing building condition

+b.
+Picture taken of surrounding area, i.e. streets, business buildin ngs, houses, wells, ponds, shrubbery

+c.
+In remodel and add-ons, check structure for presence of asbes

+14. MISCELLANEOUS

+a.
+Drawings and Plans showing all formwork details will be available on the job site (1926.701[a][2])

+b.
+Drawings and plans for scaffolding systems are on the job site

+c.
+Arrangements have been made for work site lighting for form stripping in dark areas and other work during the hours of darkness (1926.51[a])

+d.
+Arrangements have been made for an adequate supply of drin (1926.51[c][1]) king water (1926.51[a]) and toilet facilities

+15. DEMOLITION

+a.
+Demo Plan with engineering survey

+b.
+Electric, water, steam, sewer and other service lines

+c.
+Blaster certification

+d.
+Sufficient signage

+Job Name: Job Number:

+Superintendent: Date:

+Project Manager: Date: